mhwlng/kiosk-server/README.md

 chromium-browser --noerrdialogs --disable-infobars --kiosk 'http://127.0.0.1:5000'
 ```

-For the 3840x1100 screen, you can increase the zoom level of chromium using this command line :
+For the 3840x1100 screen, you can increase the zoom level of chromium using --force-device-scale-factor on the command line :
 ```
 chromium-browser --noerrdialogs --disable-infobars --force-device-scale-factor=1.5 --kiosk 'http://127.0.0.1:5000'
 ```